Cleopatra (cylinder ship)

-Cleopatra was a "cylinder ship" built to take Cleopatra's Needle from Alexandria to London in 1877.
+The Cleopatra was a cylinder ship built to take Cleopatra's Needle from Alexandria, Egypt to London, England in 1877.

-The obelisk weighed more than 200 tons.
-It was encased in a cylindrical iron pontoon which was then rolled by means of levers and chains down a track into the sea.
-The pontoon was fitted with a deck-house, mast, rudder and steering gear and was crewed by Maltese sailors.
-The pontoon was towed to Great Britain by the steamship Olga leaving on 21 September 1877.
-Captain Henry Carter supervised Cleopatras building and became her commander.
-Captain Booth commanded Olga.
+The Egyptian obelisk weighed more than 200 t.
+It was encased in a cylindrical iron pontoon, which was then rolled by means of levers and chains down a track into the sea.
+The pontoon was fitted with a deck-house, mast, rudder and steering gear, and was crewed by Maltese sailors.
+The pontoon was towed to Great Britain by the steamship Olga, leaving on 21 September 1877.
+Captain Henry Carter supervised Cleopatras building and became her commander, while Captain Booth commanded Olga.

 On 14 October 1877 the Cleopatra was in danger of sinking off France in the Bay of Biscay.
-The steam-ship towing her, the Olga, sent six volunteers in a boat to take off the Cleopatras crew, but the boat swamped and the volunteers drowned.
-Eventually the Olga managed to draw alongside and rescue Cleopatras crew of five and skipper, they cut the towrope, and left the vessel adrift in the Bay.
-Five days later a ship spotted the ‘Cleopatra’ floating undamaged off the northern coast of Spain, and she was towed to the Ferrol, Galicia.
-There a steam-ship, the Anglia, arrived to tow her to London.
-They arrived at Gravesend on 21 January 1878.
-Cleopatra was broken up immediately after the obelisk had been removed on 6 July 1878.
-The needle was installed on the Thames Embankment in September 1878, where it still stands.
+The Olga sent six volunteers in a boat to take off the Cleopatras crew, but the boat swamped and the volunteers drowned.
+Eventually the Olga managed to draw alongside and rescue Cleopatras crew of five and skipper.
+They cut the towrope and left the vessel adrift in the bay.
+Five days later a ship spotted the Cleopatra floating undamaged off the northern coast of Spain, and she was towed to Ferrol, Galicia.
+There the steamship Anglia arrived to tow her to London.
+The ships arrived at Gravesend, England on 21 January 1878.
+Cleopatra was broken up immediately after the obelisk was removed on 6 July 1878.
+The Needle was installed on the Thames Embankment in September 1878, where it still stands as of 2026.

 Design

-Designed by engineer John Dixon, Cleopatra was essentially an iron cylinder 92 ft long and 16 ft diameter containing the obelisk.
-It was supplemented by a bow and a vertical stern, rudder, two sidewalls, and a mast for sails to stabilise the vessel.
+Designed by engineer John Dixon, Cleopatra was essentially a hollow iron cylinder 92 ft long and 16 ft in diameter.
+It was supplemented by a bow, vertical stern, rudder, two sidewalls, and a mast for sails to stabilise the vessel.
 A bridge was built to accommodate the crew.

-Designed as a pontoon, and commanded by Captain Carter, she was to be towed to London by the ship Olga, commanded by Captain Booth.

-The cylindrical shape was a clever choice in the context of a constrained budget (private funding by some patrons).
-Indeed, the cylinder, made of sheet metal riveted curves was literally built around the obelisk, with circular internal partitions used as cradles for the monolith.
+Designed as a pontoon, the cylindrical shape was chosen due to budget constraints (private funding by patrons).
+The cylinder, made of sheet-metal curves riveted together, was literally built around the obelisk, with circular internal partitions used as cradles for the monolith.